Forensic Science (FOR)

 FOR 537 Forensic Biology (0-4 credits)

 This one semester lecture and laboratory course will teach students the fundamentals of body fluid identification and provide in-depth study of the subsequent laboratory analysis.
 In addition to current methods of Forensic DNA analysis, lecture topics will also include result interpretation, the use of DNA in historical investigations, and practical aspects of mass disaster identification.
-This course is open to undergraduate students of Forensic Science that satisfy the prerequisites.
+This course is open to undergraduate students that fulfill the prereqs.

 Course Rotation: NYC: Spring.